v4lproik/JavaProblem/README.md

 Certain item categories have special behaviours, again which need to be maintained:
 *	"Aged Brie" actually increases in Quality the older it gets
 *	"Sulfuras" never has to be sold or decreases in Quality
-*	"Backstage Passes", like aged brie, increases in Quality as it's SellIn value reduces (i.e as it gets closer the concert).
+*	"Backstage Passes", like aged brie, increases in Quality as it's SellIn value reduces (i.e as it gets closer to the concert).
 Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 The supermarket has recently signed a supplier of Organic Bananas.
 This requires an update to the system:
 *	The "Organic Bananas" item degrade in Quality twice as fast as normal items

-Changes can be made to the UpdateQuality method and add any new code as long as everything still works correctly.
+Changes can be made to the updateQuality method and add any new code as long as everything still works correctly.
 However you cannot alter the Item class as it belongs to a mythical third-party who won’t let us make modifications to the class they provide.

+## Code Operation
+***
+When deployed the updateQuality() method gets called nightly to update all the inventory's SellIn and Quality values.
+In this harness it is invoked from the main method.
+Feel free to modify this to run as many night cycles you require.

 ## Instructions
 ***